lukexodus/qrar/README.md

 ----------------

 # INSTRUCTIONS #
-Please don't manipulate the excel file while the program is running!
+* Place the excel file at the same directory where the program (qrcode_attendance.py) is located.
+* If first used, the excel file should be completely blank i.e. not changed in any way.
-Press Ctrl+C to end the program.
+* Press Ctrl+C to end the program.
-If you would like to change the layout of the excel file, please notify the programmer: Adrian Luke Labasan (G11-Oxygen)
+* If you would like to change the layout/template of the excel file, please notify first the programmer: Adrian Luke Labasan (G11-Oxygen) <zionexodus7@protonmail.com>
-If you would like to change the filename of the excel file, please change it in the excel_filename.txt file before renaming the excel file.

 # NOTE #
+* Don't manipulate the excel file when the program is running!

 Before running the program, ensure that:
 /   The excel file is closed.
-/   The excel file is not manipulated in any way beforehand.
+/   The excel file is not manipulated/changed in any way beforehand except by the program.

 Contribute
 ----------